emis-framework/emis-framework.github.io/README.md

 It explains *how systems evolve*, not *how they should evolve*.

 Crucial Insight:
-EMIS postulates that Society as a 2D Manifold.
+EMIS postulates that social systems operate on a 2D Manifold, distinct from 3D physical space.
-This dimensionality shift explains the Inverse Energy Cascade (Monopoly), Logarithmic Gravity (Globalization), and why wealth behaves as a vector that can vanish upon collision.
+This topological constraint (Reduced Degrees of Freedom) fundamentally alters the realization of conservation laws, leading to Inverse Energy Cascades (Monopoly) and Logarithmic Gravity (Globalization).

 ---